 DeFi has emerged as an innovative alternative to traditional finance.
 Let’s examine a few notable categories to get a better understanding of how they compare today.

 Sending fiat payments from one country to another is expensive with traditional banks and payment processing companies.
 Using one of the most popular services, converting $10,000 USD to EUR and sending to a European bank account would include a fee of around $80.
-That’s a transaction fee of 8 percent.
+That’s a transaction fee of 0.8%.

-To put this into perspective, a Bitcoin whale was able to transfer $1.1 billion worth of BTC from one wallet to another for only $83, just a tiny fraction of a single percentage point of the transfer.
+To put this into perspective, a Bitcoin whale was able to transfer $1.1 billion worth of BTC from one wallet to another for only $83, less than 0.00000755% of the transfer.

 Savings and Lending